torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

 Teranode's architecture includes:

-1. Core Teranode Services: These are the primary components that handle the essential functions of a Bitcoin node, such as block, subtree and transaction validation, block assembly, and blockchain management.
+1. **Core Teranode Services**: These are the primary components that handle the essential functions of a Bitcoin node, such as block, subtree and transaction validation, block assembly, and blockchain management.
-2. Overlay Services: Additional services that provide support for specific functions like legacy network compatibility and node discovery.
+2. **Overlay Services**: Additional services that provide support for specific functions like legacy network compatibility and node discovery.
-3. External Dependencies: Third-party software components that Teranode relies on for various functionalities, including data storage, message queuing, and monitoring.
+3. **External Dependencies**: Third-party software components that Teranode relies on for various functionalities, including data storage, message queuing, and monitoring.